kobylynskyi/graphql-java-codegen/plugins/gradle/README.md

   * [GraphQL **client** code generation](#graphql-client-code-generation)
 * [Different configurations for graphql schemas](#different-configurations-for-graphql-schemas)
 * [Convert generated Java classes to Kotlin classes](#convert-generated-java-classes-to-kotlin-classes)

-### Description

-This Gradle plugin is able to generate the following classes based on your GraphQL schema:
-* Interfaces for GraphQL queries, mutations and subscriptions
-* Interfaces for GraphQL unions
-* POJO classes for GraphQL types/inputs
-* Enum classes for GraphQL enums
-* Interface Resolvers for GraphQL type fields
-* Client Request classes for GraphQL queries, mutations and subscriptions

 ### Plugin Setup